-1. where a person reported acts of corruption to the public organization to which s/he belongs;

-2. where a person reported acts of corruption to the public organization supervising the organization, group or enterprise to which s/he belongs; and

-3. where a person reported violations of the Code of Conduct for Public Organization Employees.
+- 1. where a person reported acts of corruption to the public organization to which s/he belongs; - 2. where a person reported acts of corruption to the public organization supervising the organization, group or enterprise to which s/he belongs; and - 3. where a person reported violations of the Code of Conduct for Public Organization Employees.

-Article 68 (Financial Award and Reward)
+Article 68: Financial Reward and Compensation

-(1) If a person reports an act of corruption under this Act to bring financial benefits or prevent financial damage to a public organization, or serve the public interest, then the Commission may recommend that s/he receive an award under the Awards and Decorations Act and/or provide a financial award prescribed by the Presidential Decree.
-(2) If a person reports an act of corruption under this Act to contribute directly to increasing or recovering revenues of a public organization or preventing it from bearing economic costs to be otherwise incurred, or if legal relations in that matter are established, then s/he may apply to the Commission for payment of reward.
-In that case, the reward shall include expenses spent to restore his/her situation to a state prior to suffering discriminatory action.

-(3) If the Commission receives an application for the payment of reward as provided in paragraph (2), it shall pay the applicant such reward after going through a deliberation and resolution of the Reward Deliberation Board set up in accordance with Article 69 on the conditions as prescribed by the Presidential Decree; provided, however, that a public official reports an act of corruption in connection with his/her duties, such reward may be reduced or not be paid.

-(4) The application for the payment of reward under paragraph (2) above shall be filed within 2 years of the date on which it is known that legal relations regarding the recovery or increase of revenues or the reduction of costs of the public organization are established.
+- (1) If a person reports an act of corruption under this Act to bring financial benefits or prevent financial damage to a public organization, or serve the public interest, then the Commission may recommend that s/he receive an award under the Awards and Decorations Act and/or provide a financial reward prescribed by the Presidential Decree. - (2) If a person reports an act of corruption under this Act to contribute directly to increasing or recovering revenues of a public organization or preventing it from bearing economic costs to be otherwise incurred, or if legal relations in that matter are established, then s/he may apply to the Commission for payment of compensation.
+In that case, the compensation shall include expenses spent to restore his/her situation to a state prior to suffering discriminatory action. - (3) If the Commission receives an application for the payment of compensation as provided in paragraph (2), it shall pay the applicant such compensation after going through a deliberation and resolution of the Reward Deliberation Board set up in accordance with Article 69 on the conditions as prescribed by the Presidential Decree; provided, however, that a public official reports an act of corruption in connection with his/her duties, such compensation may be reduced or not be paid. - (4) The application for the payment of compensation under paragraph (2) above shall be filed within 2 years of the date on which it is known that legal relations regarding the recovery or increase of revenues or the reduction of costs of the public organization are established.

-Article 69 (Reward Deliberation Board)
+Article 69: Reward Deliberation Board

-(1) The Commission shall establish the Reward Deliberation Board to deliberate on and resolve matters concerning the payment of financial award or reward pursuant to paragraphs (1) and (2) of Article 68.

-(2) The Reward Deliberation Board shall deliberate on and resolve matters falling under each of the following subparagraphs:

-- 1. Matters concerning requirements for the payment of financial award and reward; - 2.
-Matters concerning the amount of financial award and reward to be paid; and - 3.
-Other matters concerning the payment of financial award and reward.

-(3) Necessary matters with regard to the composition and operation of the Reward Deliberation Board shall be prescribed by the Presidential Decree.
+- (1) The Commission shall establish the Reward Deliberation Board to deliberate on and resolve matters concerning the payment of financial reward or compensation pursuant to paragraphs (1) and (2) of Article 68. - (2) The Reward Deliberation Board shall deliberate on and resolve matters falling under each of the following subparagraphs: - 1.
+Matters concerning requirements for the payment of financial reward and compensation; - 2.
+Matters concerning the amount of financial reward and compensation to be paid; and - 3.
+Other matters concerning the payment of financial reward and compensation. - (3) Necessary matters with regard to the composition and operation of the Reward Deliberation Board shall be prescribed by the Presidential Decree.

-Article 70 (Determination of Reward Payment)
+Article 70: Determination of Compensation Payment

-(1) The Commission shall, upon receipt of an application for reward filed under Article 68, determine whether to pay such reward and the amount of the reward, if any, to be paid, within 90 days of the date of the application therefore, unless there exists any reason to the contrary.

-(2) If the Commission determines to pay reward under paragraph (1), it shall immediately inform the applicant thereof.
+- (1) The Commission shall, upon receipt of an application for compensation filed under Article 68, determine whether to pay such compensation and the amount of the compensation, if any, to be paid, within 90 days of the date of the application therefore, unless there exists any reason to the contrary. - (2) If the Commission determines to pay compensation under paragraph (1), it shall immediately inform the applicant thereof.

-Article 71 (Relation to Other Acts and Subordinate Statutes)
+Article 71: Relation to Other Acts and Subordinate Statutes